Ungodly abuse: The lasting torment of the New Tribes missionary kids

 The organization now operates only three boarding schools, with a total of eight students.
 Most of the missionaries home-school their children, a spokesperson said.

-Jaasiel Mashek, one of Brooks' alleged victims, said she thinks the group should be shut down.
+Jaasiel Mashek, one of Emory's alleged victims, said she's still troubled by the way the organization handled the allegations of abuse.
 "It's not just about the perpetrators, but it's the people that covered it up," she said.

 Kari Mikitson, who along with Bonnie Cheshire reached a settlement with the group, said she thinks it should pay for victims' counseling costs in perpetuity.
 "You destroyed these lives.
 Rebuild them," she said.
 "And if it takes every penny you have, so be it."